jliu1219/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a third-year doctoral student in Applied Mathematics, & Statistics, and Scientific Computation Program at University of Maryland.
-I will be a visiting student in Simons Institute at UC Berkeley in 2020 Spring.
+I will visit Simons Institute at UC Berkeley in 2020 Spring.
 My adviser is Andrew Childs.

 Prior to that, I received my B.S. degree in Hua Loo Keng Class at Beihang University in 2017.
 I was advised by Ya-xiang Yuan at Chinese Academy of Sciences and Tiegang Liu at Beihang University from 2015 to 2017.